Dressed D-strings with Instability and Transverse Rotation: The Open String Pair Production

 The open string pair production has been usually investigated for the parallel or oblique configurations of the branes \cite{22}-\cite{28}.
 In this paper, we propose a setup in which the branes undergo dynamical rotations about one of their common transverse directions.
 The branes have been dressed with different $U(1)$ gauge potentials and tachyonic fields.
 Besides, the background $B$-field has filled the spacetime.
 The background spacetime is partially compact on a torus with various compactification radii.
 To ensure the absence of intersection, our investigation will be restricted to the D1-branes (D-strings).
 Our computations will be in the framework of the bosonic string theory.

-It will be shown that for occurring the open string pair production, the tachyonic fields on the branes must be quenched, and the rotational frequencies of the branes should obey a specific relation.
-The D-strings cannot intrinsically possess any magnetic fluxes to enhance the pair production rate.
-However, it will be demonstrated that the compactification of the spacetime enhances this rate.
+It will be proved that for occurring the open string pair production, the tachyonic fields on the D-strings of our system must be quenched, and also the rotational frequencies of the D-strings should obey a specific rational relation.
+In other words, the open string pair creation does not occur via the interaction of the transversely rotating D-strings which carry both a tachyonic and $U(1)$ gauge potential.
+Besides, the D-strings cannot intrinsically possess any magnetic fluxes to enhance the pair production rate.
+However, it will be shown that the compactification of the spacetime enhances this rate.
 This result is consistent with the literature \cite{1}, \cite{2}, \cite{29}.

 The rest of this paper is organized as follows.
 In Sec. \ref{200}, we obtain the interaction amplitude of the rotating D-strings in the presence of all internal and background fields.
 In Sec. \ref{300} the rate of the open string pair creation is calculated.
 In Sec. \ref{400}, we analyze this rate for some special cases.
 Sec. \ref{500} is devoted to the conclusions.
 In the appendix. \ref{app} we compute the corresponding boundary state of a dressed-rotating D-string.